Bharat-kasera/Outlier-AI-Frontend-UI-Hackathon/README.md

    ```bash
    npm start
    ```
-2. Open your browser and visit `http://localhost:3000` to view the website.
+2. Open your browser and visit `http://localhost:3000` to explore the site.

 ## Technologies Used
 - React